benjavalero/replacer/technical-design.md

   When a new page is indexed, or there have been any modifications, the replacements in the database must be updated. `ReplacementIndexService` offers a method, receiving the list of the new page replacements, which adds the new replacements and marks as obsolete the ones not found in the new list.

 - `wikipedia`.
-Helper class `WikipediaService` to authenticate in Wikipedia to perform requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page).
+Repository to perform requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) regarding Wikipedia pages and users.

+- `authentication`.
 The authentication is performed by the Oauth 1.0a protocol, the authentication is implemented in the backend, and the frontend only contains the last access token.
 Note there are different OAuth tokens to develop locally (see `replacer.wikipedia.api.*` properties).
 The Production ones, once logged in, redirect to https://replacer.toolforge.org, while the Development ones redirect to http://localhost:8080.

 ### Formatting